The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 without bothering about the outcome) and the “smart-decontaminated” dataset (the one produced here), and the results looks very similar between all PCA plot :)

+The OTU table and the taxonomy table where then exported from the phyloseq object to be used in downstream analysis.